SarahMcN25/data-representation-project/README.md

 <br>

 - `departures.html` - where I created a webpage based on fictional Shannon Airport departure information.
 You will also find CRUD operations in the script section which allow the webpage to consume the API.
+This page uses the same functionality as `arrivals.html`.
+AJAX calls are made to perform CRUD operations to populate departures in a table, create, update and delete departures.

 <br>